Suggested Models

 There are no summarization-specific parameters for these models.

-The Open Mistral 7B model is a causal language model developed by Mistral AI.
-It is the smaller version of the Mistal AI family of models.
+The Ministral 8B model is an open, causal language model developed by Mistral AI.
+It is a small but powerful edge model.

 The mistralai/Mistral-7B-Instruct-v0.2 model is a causal language model developed by Mistral AI, packaged as a llamafile.
 A llamafile is an executable LLM that you can run on your own computer.
 It contains the weights for a given open LLM, as well as everything needed to actually run that model on your computer.
 There’s nothing to install or configure.